The Hobbit: In education

-The style and themes of the book have been seen to help stretch young readers' literacy skills, preparing them to approach the works of Dickens and Shakespeare.
-By contrast, offering advanced younger readers modern teenage-oriented fiction may not exercise their reading skills, while the material may contain themes more suited to adolescents.
-As one of several books that have been recommended for 11- to 14-year-old boys to encourage literacy in that demographic, The Hobbit is promoted as "the original and still the best fantasy ever written."
+The style and themes of the book have been seen to help stretch young readers' literacy skills, preparing them to approach the works of Charles Dickens and William Shakespeare.
+Further, it may exercise the reading skills of advanced younger readers better than much modern fiction for teenagers.
+Educationalists have seen The Hobbit as a means to encourage literacy among 11- to 14-year-old boys in particular.

-Several teaching guides and books of study notes have been published to help teachers and students gain the most from the book.
-The Hobbit introduces literary concepts, notably allegory, to young readers, as the work has been seen to have allegorical aspects reflecting the life and times of the author.
-Meanwhile, the author himself rejected an allegorical reading of his work.
-This tension can help introduce readers to "readerly" and "writerly" interpretations, to tenets of New Criticism, and critical tools from Freudian analysis, such as sublimation, in approaching literary works.

-Another approach to critique taken in the classroom has been to propose the insignificance of female characters in the story as sexist.
-While Bilbo may be seen as a literary symbol of "small folk" of any gender, a gender-conscious approach can help students establish notions of a "socially symbolic text" where meaning is generated by tendentious readings of a given work.
-By this interpretation, it is ironic that the first authorized adaptation was a stage production in a girls' school.

 Adaptations

 The Hobbit has been adapted many times for a variety of media, starting with a March 1953 stage production by St. Margaret's School, Edinburgh.
 The first motion picture adaptation of The Hobbit was Gene Deitch's 1966 short film of cartoon stills.

 In 1968, BBC Radio 4 broadcast an 8-part radio drama version by Michael Kilgarriff.

+In 1974, Nicol Williamson recorded an abridged version of the book on 4 long-playing records for the Argo Records label, voicing all the characters.

 In 1977, Rankin/Bass made an animated film based on the book.
-In 1978, Romeo Muller won a Peabody Award for his "execrable" and "confusing" teleplay.
+In 1978, Romeo Muller won a Peabody Award for his teleplay, though critics described it as "execrable" and "confusing".
 A children's opera composed by Dean Burry appeared in 2004 in Toronto.

 Between 2012 and 2014, Peter Jackson's three-part live-action film version appeared on cinema screens.

 Several computer and video games have been based on the story, including a 1982 game by Beam Software.

 During the COVID-19 lockdown, Andy Serkis read the whole of The Hobbit to raise money for charity.
 He then recorded the work again as an audiobook, with cover art by Alan Lee.